Introduction

 • finally, we take the log of the sums and store it as the loss.

-Each of these intermediary steps requires a tensor of size $ B, S, V$ in global memory.
+Each of these steps requires intermediary tensors of size $ B, S, V$ in global memory.

 Cut Cross Entropy